 Service Definitions

-Configuration is the place where we instruct the DI container on how to assemble individual services and how to connect them with other dependencies.
-Nette provides a very clear and elegant way to achieve this.
+Configuration is where we instruct the DI container how to create individual services and how to connect them with their dependencies.
+Nette offers a very clear and elegant way to achieve this.

-The services section in the NEON configuration file is where we define our custom services and their configurations.
-Let's look at a simple example of defining a service named database, which represents an instance of the PDO class:
+The services section in the NEON configuration file is where we define our own services and their configurations.
+Let's look at a simple example defining a service named database, which represents an instance of the PDO class:

 services: